 As stated above, while many students have academic strengths and abilities, not all meet the eligibility criteria for our gifted program and services.
 Students qualify for placement in our elementary GATE program by meeting all of the following criteria:

 - Scoring at/above a predetermined percentile on the GATE test.

 - SBAC Overall Achievement Score “Exceeds Standard” on either ELA or Math OR, standardized test scores from student’s former school showing high achievement.
 This criteria is adjusted for students that are English Learners or Special Education.

 - Teacher Indicators of Behaviors - for referrals and students being retested.

-Eligibility Notification is done by the Department of Educational Services.
+Eligibility Notification is done by the Department of Learning & Innovation.

-- Spring Initial Testing: GATE eligible letters are mailed to parents in August/September.
+- Spring Initial Testing: GATE eligible letters are mailed to parents in September.
 Parents are not notified if their child did not qualify.

 If the student is eligible